Brian Schlitter: Colorado Rockies

 On November 18, 2015, Schlitter signed a minor league contract with the Colorado Rockies organization that included an invitation to Spring Training.
 He did not make the club out of spring and was assigned to the Triple-A Albuquerque Isotopes to begin the year.
 He spent the season in Albuquerque, pitching to a 3.64 ERA with 43 strikeouts in 42.0 innings of work.
 On October 26, 2016, Schlitter was released by the Rockies.

 Saitama Seibu Lions

 On November 10, 2016, Schlitter signed with the Saitama Seibu Lions of Nippon Professional Baseball.
 Schlitter fared well in Japan, logging a 2.83 ERA with 23 strikeouts in 64 appearances.
 He became a free agent after the 2017 season.

 Los Angeles Dodgers

 On February 13, 2018, Schlitter signed a minor league contract with the Los Angeles Dodgers.
-He pitched in 58 games for the AAA Oklahoma City Dodgers, with a 7–2 record, 3.36 ERA and 21 saves.
-On November 2, 2018, he elected free agency.
+He pitched in 58 games for the Triple–A Oklahoma City Dodgers, with a 7–2 record, 3.36 ERA and 21 saves.
+Schlitter elected free agency following the season on November 2.